 Why Is There Cornstarch in the Recipe?

 Cornstarch added to cakes or cookies can soften the proteins in flour, therefore making more tender baked goods.
-If you ever are out of cake flour and do a Google search on what to use instead, you’ll find that adding cornstarch to all purpose flour makes homemade cake flour.
+If you ever are out of cake flour and do a Google search on what to use instead, you’ll find that adding cornstarch to all-purpose flour makes homemade cake flour.

 So here’s a bonus recipe for you.
-To make your own cake flour, measure out a cup of flour, then remove 2 tablespoons of the flour and replace with 2 tablespoons of cornstarch.
+To make your own cake flour, measure out a cup of flour, then remove 2 tablespoons of the flour and replace it with 2 tablespoons of cornstarch.
 Voila, you have one cup of a perfect cake flour substitution!
 So no excuses not to make this cookie cake!